simpatbos/simpatbos/README.md

 ## Hello!
 My name is Simon (he/him).
-I'm a first year computer science student at Purdue West-Lafayette.
+I'm a computer science student at Purdue West-Lafayette.
-I enjoy triathlon, watching soccer and learning new things.

-I'm interested in online misinformation and its effects on the real world.

 ✉️ You can reach me at sbosslet@purdue.edu.
+🔗 Find out more about me at [simpatbos.com](https://simpatbos.com)

 <!--
 **simpatbos/simpatbos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.